Illustrating Executive Data Report with PowerPoint Dashboards

 If you need to present such a dashboard definition on a slide, you can illustrate it by adding a theme-related picture, to make such text slide more visual.
 Highlighting a keyword is also a good idea in case of longer text blocks.

-Visualize the Customer Satisfaction on the Dashboard Slide
+Example of Customer Satisfaction Visualization on Dashboard Slide

 Customer satisfaction is one of the marketing indicators of purchase intentions and customer loyalty.
 It’s good to present all the factors on one slide to have a quick look at the all significant data.